 Call (401) 200-4059 today or contact us online to schedule a free initial consultation.

-Although falls are often viewed as “minor” accidents, the CDC estimates that more than 800,000 people are hospitalized because of a fall every year.
+Although falls are often viewed as “minor” accidents, the CDC estimates that more than 800,000 people are hospitalized because of a slip and fall every year.
 Depending on the severity of the fall, victims may be left with catastrophic injuries and require long-term physical therapy to recover after the accident.
 In some cases, injury victims may even become permanently paralyzed.
 Older adults often face higher costs after a fall accident: In 2015, Medicare and Medicaid paid $50 billion to cover fall injuries for seniors.

 - Traumatic brain injuries (TBIs)